eslint/eslint/docs/rules/README.md

 ## Node.js and CommonJS

-These rules are specific to JavaScript running on Node.js or using CommonJS in the browser.
+These rules relate to code running in Node.js, or in browsers with CommonJS:

 * [callback-return](callback-return.md): require `return` statements after callbacks
 * [global-require](global-require.md): require `require()` calls to be placed at top-level module scope